albertcordina/Applicant-tracking-system/README.md

                   the @MessaageMapping endpoint method 'sendMessage' handles message sent to the 'chat.send' endpoint which broadcasts the message to the
-                                       /topic/public destination, and then simply returns the received chat message. the @MessageMapping endpoint method 'newUser' handles messages sent to the 'chat.newUser' endpoint which broadcasts the message to the
+                                       /topic/public destination, and then simply returns the received chat message.
-                                       /topic/public destination, adds the new applicant's username to the WebSocket session attributes, and then simpy returns the received chat message.